Full-day AI conference in Christchurch

 EPIC AI Conference — AM Workshops

 The morning workshop block is designed for people who want practical experience, not just theory.
-Across five fast, hands-on sessions, attendees explore how AI can support communication, workflow design, nonprofit impact, and visual creation.
+Across five fast, hands-on sessions, attendees explore how AI can support communication, workflow design, nonprofit impact, and collaborative idea-building.

 Ministry of Awesome: Coffee & Jam